 Aim 4 (Economics & Policy)

+Information provided in this progress report will be reported in the final, Year 5 Continuation Proposal which will be submitted to NIFA in September 2014.
+Please note this is not a cumulative report.
+Rather, the purpose of this report is to gather information on progress since the year 4 continuation proposal (i.e., September 2013-present).

+To streamline this process, information reported since September 2013 has been provided, so you will simply need to review and update each section as necessary.
+Please return the completed report to Jessica no later than September 8.

+Outcomes/Impacts

+Outcomes and Impacts are tangible results for stakeholders and society that the project has produced to advance on the societal challenge (e.g., changes in knowledge, actions, or conditions that result from project activities).
+Outcomes and impacts are similar, but impacts are typically longer-term; outcomes are used as a nearer-term proxy for impacts.

+Describe how Aim-level activities, results, findings, techniques, or products contribute to project-level outcomes and impacts (e.g., changes in knowledge, actions, or conditions resulting from activities).

+A narrative has been drafted below.
+Please modify or update as necessary.

 Aim 4 activities contribute to project-level outcomes and impacts by providing the economic analysis that will underpin land manager decision-making in future management and climatic conditions.
 From the stand- to the regional-scale, economic impacts of disturbance, climate, management, and policy alternatives must form the basis of any viable and sustainable management change.
 Policy analysis will enable PINEMAP stakeholders to better assess management responses to future policy changes.
 Quantification of different ecosystem services will lead to a better understanding of tradeoffs among carbon, timber, and biodiversity.
 Finally, the life cycle assessment (LCA) carried out in this Aim will provide the framework necessary to analyze the stand to regional carbon sequestration implications of changes in management regimes.

 Outputs Products

+Products include published or in press peer-reviewed publications; other written materials such as white papers, research summaries, fact sheets, or popular press articles; audio or video products; etc.

+The lists below summarize products reported since the year 4 continuation proposal (September 2013).

+Please update as necessary and highlight in yellow any products added to the list for the September 2014 Progress Report.

 Peer-reviewed publications

 Cademus, R.; Escobedo, F.J.; McLaughlin, D.; Abd-Elrahman, A. 2014.
 Analyzing trade-offs, synergies, and drivers among timber production, carbon sequestration, and water yield in Pinus elliotii forests in southeastern USA.
 Forests, 5:1409-1431.

+Daystar, J., Gonzalez, R., Reeb, C., Venditti, R., Treasure, T., Abt, R., and Kelley, S. (2014).
+"Economics, environmental impacts, and supply chain analysis of cellulosic biomass for biofuels in the southern US: Pine, eucalyptus, unmanaged hardwoods, forest residues, switchgrass, and sweet sorghum," BioRes.
+9(1), 393-444.

+Dwivedi, P., M. Khanna, R. Bailis, A. Ghilardi.
+2014.
+Potential greenhouse gas benefits of transatlantic wood pellet trade.
+Environmental Research Letters 9 (2), 024007

 Dwivedi P, Khanna M (2014) Wood-based bioenergy products – land or energy efficient?
 Canadian Journal of Forest Research.
 44:1187-1195.